 CHV can cause brain inflammation

 It's important to keep canine herpes virus in mind when adopting a new dog.
 One couple noticed shortly after rescuing a mixed breed pup that he was not feeling so well.
-They acted fast to get him tested at their vet's, so that they would know for sure.
+They acted fast to get him tested by their vet so that they would know for sure.
 It was very important for them to do so, as they had two other dogs at home.
 The virus could have easily jumped from the new dog to the two oldies.